solana-foundation/developer-content/content/courses/state-compression/generalized-state-compression.md

 As mentioned earlier, the data now resides in the ledger state rather than in an account.
 The most accessible place to find the complete data is in the logs of the Noop instruction.
-While this data remains in the ledger state indefinitely, it may become inaccessible through validators after a certain period of time.
+While this data remains in the ledger state indefinitely, it may become inaccessible through validators after a certain period.

-Validators don't store all transactions back to the genesis block in order to save space and improve performance.
+Validators don't store all transactions back to the Genesis block to save space and improve performance.
 The length of time you can access Noop instruction logs varies depending on the validator.
 Eventually, the logs will become unavailable if you're relying on direct access to them.